Haivision/srt/docs/srt-live-transmit.md

 but it can't be used in the current implementation of the `srt-live-transmit` due to its design.

-PR #1152 adds a possibility to set the buffer size of the UDP socket in `srt-live-transmit`.
+PR [#1152](https://github.com/Haivision/srt/pull/1152) (v1.5.0 and above) adds a possibility to set the buffer size of the UDP socket in `srt-live-transmit`.
 Having a bigger buffer of UDP socket to store incomming data, `srt-live-transmit` handles high bitrates.

 The following steps have to be performed to use the bigger UDP buffer size.